2022 Baltimore Ravens season: Week 15: Cleveland Browns 13, Baltimore Ravens 3

-The Ravens were unable to get anything going on offense and lost to the Browns 3–13 in the second game of a Saturday Night Tripleheader.
+The Ravens were unable to get anything going on offense and lost to the Browns 3–13 in the second game of a Saturday Tripleheader.
 The Ravens committed two turnovers and turned the ball over on downs three times.
 Justin Tucker also missed two of his three field goal attempts, the first of which was blocked while the other was wide left.
-After the loss, the Baltimore Ravens lost 1st place in the division when the Cincinnati Bengals beat the Tampa Bay Buccaneers the next day.
+After the loss, the Baltimore Ravens lost 1st place in the division when the Bengals defeated the Buccaneers the following day.